Here’s how Rebecca made $350 for 20 minutes work.

 There is easy money to be made by comparing savings accounts.
 Consumer deposits are an important market for banks, you can make up to hundreds more every year by keeping an eye on what the banks are giving for savings deposits and opening a new account when you see a better deal.

 Savings accounts are an online product.
 You can open a new account from your home and you can leave your everyday banking products untouched when you switch your savings provider.
-Have a look at the difference of half a percent on the Average Australian’s savings account balance.
+Have a look at the difference of half a percent (5 0 basis points) on the average Australian’s savings account balance.

-It takes less than 20 minutes to compare providers and open a new high interest savings account.
-Our online comparison tools make it very easy to compare these accounts by the expected return on your investment.
+It takes less than 15 minutes to compare providers and open a new high interest savings account. finder's online comparison tools make it very easy to compare these accounts by the expected return on your investment.
 You can see the important features of these products side by side and customise our savings account comparison tables to your financial needs.

 If you are not yet convinced, use our savings account calculator and find out how much a small difference in your savings account interest rate can affect you end balance.